biaslab/ForneyLab.jl/docs/src/user-guide.md

 ```
 associates the variable `x` to an edge of the active factor graph.

 Alternatively, the `@RV` macro can be used for the same purpose in a more compact form.
-Executing the following line is equivalent to the previous approach.
+Executing the following line has the same effect as the previous one.
 ```@example 1
 @RV x
 nothing # hide
 ```
-By default, the `@RV` macro uses the variable's name to create a `Symbol` that is assigned to the `id` field of the `Variable` object (`:x` in this example).
-However, if a variable with that `id` already exists, then ForneyLab will create a name of the form `variable_x`, where `x` is a number that increments.
-In case you want to provide a custom `id`, the `@RV` macro accepts an optional argument between square brackets for this purpose.
+By default, the `@RV` macro uses the variable's name to create a Julia `Symbol` that is assigned to the `id` field of the `Variable` object (`:x` in this example).
+However, if this id value has already been assigned to a variable in the factor graph, then ForneyLab will create a default id of the form `:variable_x`, where `x` is a number that increments.
+In case you want to provide a custom `id`, the `@RV` macro accepts an optional keyword argument between square brackets that allows this.
 For example,
 ```@example 1
 @RV [id=:my_id] x
 nothing # hide